discourse/service_skeleton/README.md

 * Prometheus-based metrics registry;
 * Signal handling;
 * Configuration extraction from the process environment;
+* Supervision and automated restarting of your service code;
 * and more.

-The general philosophy of `ServiceSkeleton` is to provide features which have been found to be almost universally necessary, in modern deployment configurations, to prefer convenience over configuration, and to always be secure by default.
+The general philosophy of `ServiceSkeleton` is to provide features which have been found to be almost universally necessary in modern deployment configurations, to prefer convenience over configuration, and to always be secure by default.